-In this post we analyze the reasoning behind this Regulation and its key aspects: the impact of privacy, the right to information, consent, transparency and security
+In this post we analyze the reasoning behind the new GDPR and its key aspects: the impact of privacy, the right to information, consent, transparency and security.

 This post is also available in Spanish.

-What impact is this Regulation likely to have?
+What impact is the new GDPR likely to have?

 Amazon and Google Analytics are two clear examples of companies that the new Regulation applies to, the former through its selling and delivering of products to European homes; the latter by offering monitoring and analytics of web users.
 Both businesses reside outside of the European Union.

-What are the key aspects of the new Regulation?
+What are the key aspects of the new GDPR?

-The Regulation focuses on an analysis of the impact of privacy, the right to information, consent, transparency and security, as well as to guarantee citizens’ rights, namely privacy and data protection.
+The GDPR focuses on an analysis of the impact of privacy, the right to information, consent, transparency and security, as well as to guarantee citizens’ rights, namely privacy and data protection.

 1. The impact of privacy